OMMAX Events

 Munich, October 24, 2024 | Although AI’s transformative impact is widely acknowledged, when it comes to shifting gears from theory to implementation, businesses face real hurdles that require strategic and phased approaches to overcome.

 Our event fostered an engaging environment for networking and sharing insights on the practicalities of AI implementation, including an insightful panel discussion on leveraging AI to build sustainable competitive advantage and drive growth.
-The panel featured the following experts: Dr. Anja Konhäuser (Co-Founder & Partner, OMMAX), Julia Pilkes (Senior Director Marketing EMEA, HubSpot), Till Hoffmann (Manager Enterprise DACH, LinkedIn Marketing Solutions), and Christoph Waltl (Former Head of Digital Business and Corporate Marketing, Tyrolit).
+The panel featured experts from HubSpot, LinkedIn Marketing Solutions, Tyrolit, and OMMAX.

 Key challenges in AI integration